stomp/stomp-spec/src/stomp-specification-1.2.md

 #### Header content-length

-The `SEND`, `MESSAGE` and `ERROR` frames SHOULD include a `content-length` header if a frame body is present.
-If a frame's body contains NULL octets, the frame MUST include a `content-length` header.
-The header is an octet count for the length of the message body.
+All frames MAY include a `content-length` header.
+This header is an octet count for the length of the message body.
 If a `content-length` header is included, this number of octets MUST be read, regardless of whether or not there are NULL octets in the body.
 The frame still needs to be terminated with a NULL octet.

+If a frame body is present, the `SEND`, `MESSAGE` and `ERROR` frames SHOULD include a `content-length` header to ease frame parsing.
+If the frame body contains NULL octets, the frame MUST include a `content-length` header.

 #### Header content-type